obradovicfilip/academic-website/content/home/nutorc_work.md

   flip_alt_rows: false
 ---

  All work is done in collaboration with the [Northwestern University Transplant Outcomes Research Collaborative](https://www.feinberg.northwestern.edu/sites/nutorc/index.html).
-Drafts are currently unavailable for circulation due to publication restrictions.
+Some drafts are currently unavailable for circulation due to publication restrictions.